A reaction network approach to the convergence to equilibrium of quantum Boltzmann equations for Bose gases: A reaction network approach for the case of

 \subsection{The dynamical system associated to $C_{12}$}

-As mentioned in the introduction, the model derived from physics to describe the system that couples BEC-excitations at very low temperature (and phonon interactions in anharmonic crystals) is the discrete version of \eqref{QuantumPhonon} described below. \\\\ Let $\mathcal{L}_R$ denote the lattice of integer points
+As mentioned in the introduction, the model derived from physics to describe the system that couples BEC-excitations at very low temperature is the discrete version of a simplified version of \eqref{QuantumBoltzmannLinda}, that contains only $C_{12}$, described below. \\\\ Let $\mathcal{L}_R$ denote the lattice of integer points